rfg-modding/SyncFaction/mods/RSL Legacy Collection/README.md

 * Works ONLY with Steam version of RFGR
 * This mod disables Reconstructor
+* DO NOT install Steam Re-enabler mod, this bundle is self-sufficient
-* [Visual Studio 2019 x86 Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads/) is required.
+* [Visual Studio 2019 x86 Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) is required.
 You might need to reboot
 * Disable overlay software.
 Recommended to disable Steam overlay too, even if it appears to work

 ## RSL